 ● Place the cap and store the meter safely.

 ● You will get a number that will flash on the screen as soon as you bring the device in contact with water.
-This number would tell you the quantity of solids present in water.
+This number would tell you the number of solids present in water.